Kubernetes

 Kubernetes Features

-• Kubernetes provides built-in service discovery support, enabling applications to discover and communicate within the cluster.
+• Kubernetes provides built-in service discovery support

 Cluster Management